circleci/circleci-docs/jekyll/_cci2/deployment_integrations.md

 ## Heroku

-The built-in Heroku integration via the CircleCI UI is not yet implemented for CircleCI 2.0.
+The built-in Heroku integration via the CircleCI UI is not implemented for CircleCI 2.0.

 You can deploy to Heroku manually by setting environment variables.
 There is a full example in the [Project Walkthrough]( {{ site.baseurl }}/2.0/project-walkthrough/#deployment).